BRAND PORTFOLIO STRATEGY

-From brand clutter to portfolio clarity
+From brand clutter to clarity

 Most multi-brand portfolios grow through a mix of mergers, acquisitions, and opportunistic launches.
 Growth adds value—but also complexity, overlap, and strategic questions.
-Referent helps teams move from brand clutter to clarity, driving alignment and focused growth.

 What is brand portfolio strategy?

-Managing a multi-brand portfolio requires strategy at both the individual brand level and the portfolio level.
 A collection of strong brands doesn’t automatically create a strong brand portfolio.
 Why?
 Because brands within a portfolio interact in ways that can be either complementary or counterproductive.

 Brand portfolio strategy defines the number and position of brands with the goal of maximizing total value while minimizing cost and complexity.
 Brand architecture is a closely related step that defines the relationship between these brands.